1. FORMATION AND ACCEPTANCE

 The receiving Party will protect Confidential Information using at least reasonable care and disclose it only to those personnel/contractors who need to know and are bound by confidentiality obligations no less protective than this Agreement.

-A Party may disclose Confidential Information if compelled by law, provided it gives prior notice (if legally permitted) and reasonable assistance to contest the disclosure.
+A Party may disclose Confidential Information if compelled by law, court order or governmental authority, provided it gives prior notice where legally permitted and reasonable assistance to contest or limit the disclosure.

 13. DATA PROTECTION; SECURITY